tasneemzulaiqa/victoria-real-estate-analysis/README.md

 ### 3. **Where are the Most Liveable and Affordable Suburbs?**
 The results for this question can be found in:
 `afford.ipynb` and `livability.ipynb`

+To obtain a conclusive summary and analysis of our research methodology and findings, run the notebook `Summary_Notebook.ipynb`.